-When retrofitting your home for energy efficiency it is important to take into consideration many factors that will affect the upgrade you want to make.
-Things like the best choice for energy efficient appliances, are my windows sealed properly, do I have air infiltration in my home and is there any leaks that expose my roofing system to the elements to name a few.
+When retrofitting your home for energy efficiency, it’s important to take into consideration many factors that will affect the upgrade you want to make.
+Things like: What is the best choice for energy efficient appliances?
+Are my windows properly sealed?
+Do I have air infiltration in my home?
+Are there any leaks that expose my roofing system to the elements?

-One major consideration when retrofitting your attic with new insulation is whether the old attic insulation is serving any useful purpose and should we engage in and insulation removal process before we install new attic insulation.
-The first point to consider is when the house you live was built, the older the home the older the materials that were used to insulate the attic and insulation removal should coincide with the risks those material posed to the health of residents of the home by the old materials.
-Homes built in the 1950’s-1960’s had attic insulation that consisted of a cotton ball type materials and in general weren’t very efficient when it came to keeping heat in and cold out, so if your home is in that range of age insulation removal should be a conscious decision to make as an upgrade to newer more energy efficient materials.
+One major consideration when retrofitting your attic with new insulation is whether the old insulation is serving any useful purpose.
+If not, it’s best to remove older attic insulation before new attic insulation is installed.
+The first point to consider is when the house you live was built; the older the home, the older the materials that were used to insulate the attic.
+Insulation removal should coincide with the risks those materials posed to the health of residents of the home.
+Homes built in the 1950’s-1960’s had attic insulation that consisted of cotton ball type materials and in general weren’t very efficient when it came to keeping heat in and cold out.
+Thus, if your home is in that range of age, insulation removal should be a conscious decision to make as an upgrade to newer, more energy efficient materials.

-Experts have told that 40 per cent of a home’s heat release goes directly through the roof due to poor or no attic insulation.
-On the other hand a properly insulated attic can return savings of 20-30 per cent on a home’s heating and cooling bills over the year.
-Another benefit of insulation is it curtails fossil fuel use and that is a benefit to the environment that produces health benefits going forward.
+Experts have told that 40% of a home’s heat release goes directly through the roof due to poor or no attic insulation.
+On the other hand, a properly insulated attic can return savings of 20-30% on a home’s heating and cooling bills over the year.
+Another benefit of insulation is that it curtails fossil fuel use, which is a benefit to the environment that produces health benefits going forward.

-Utility costs can have a direct affect on the decision for insulation removal in any home.
-As mentioned poor attic insulation is costly, and when the heating or cooling systems kick on because of the cold drafts or hot air filtering in the house this will cause costs to rise because the attic insulation isn’t doing its job.
-That is as good a time as any for insulation removal and adding insulation that will provide the necessary R-value to help your home become energy efficient.
-Dirty attic insulation is the scourge of the attic and when that situation is encountered insulation removal is a must due to potential contamination.
-Rodents and birds can infest an attic and they bring disease in the form of fecal droppings in the attic and that can cause infection to residents of the home.
+Utility costs can have a direct affect on the decision for insulation removal.
+As mentioned, poor attic insulation is costly.
+When the heating or cooling systems kick on because of the cold drafts or hot air filtering in, this will cause costs to rise because the attic insulation isn’t doing its job.
+That is as good a time as any for insulation removal, and adding insulation that will provide the necessary R-value to help your home become energy efficient.
+Dirty attic insulation is the scourge of the attic and when that situation is encountered, insulation removal is a must due to potential contamination.
+Rodents and birds can infest an attic and they bring disease in the form of fecal droppings, which can cause infection to residents of the home.
 Insulation removal can prevent the transmission of disease that could be fatal if left unchecked.